 Generally speaking, I'm not a fan of live wallpapers.
 I love the idea, but in practice I've never found one that suits my taste and is compelling enough to stay on my device for more than a few minutes.
 That changed today with Cypher Cove's release of Audio Glow to the Play Store.

 Audio Glow is actually a stand-alone app with a similarly named LWP companion which also launched today.
 The app is a music visualizer, which in itself is not so exciting.
-What makes this app exciting is that it isn't just a music visualizer – it's one that's beautiful, functional, and extremely customizable.
 Read More

 Most of the home screen replacements out there are just variations on a theme.
 There are scrollable panels, icons, and an app drawer.
 Foneclay is something entirely different.
 With this app, you can turn your phone into functional, though bizarre art.

 The app itself is essentially just a front end for downloading and installing the artistic home screen apps.
 Tap on one that looks interesting, and you can preview the UI before you download.
-Each home screen is installed like any other non-Play Store app from system dialogs.
-Some of the options are more impressive than others, with animations and really cool art.
 Read More

 Mobint, the dev team behind the original Holo Launcher (for Android 2.2+ devices), decided to jump into the Android 4.0+ launcher party recently with their latest entry in the Play Store – Holo Launcher HD.

 Holo Launcher HD, like its older counterpart, gives your home screen the 4.x panache we've come to know and love, but is specifically modeled after Jelly Bean, and is only compatible with devices running 4.0 and above.
 Read More